 The London Fire Brigade pop-up museum provides our visitors a unique opportunity to find out more about the history of the Brigade.
 This exhibition explores key events which connect the Lambeth site to the history and development of London’s fire service.
 Visitors have a rare chance to glimpse a select part of the Brigade’s fascinating collection of objects, photographs, documents and videos.
 Visitors can also view our display of two modern fire engines and all of the equipment a modern firefighter uses to help make London a safer city.

 The pop-up museum has been designed to give visitors a taste of what our new permanent home will look like.
 This is just the start of a very special move for the museum, as 8 Albert Embankment was the original home of the collection before it moved to Southwark; the museum is coming home.

 If you are planning a visit, please allow for 30 minutes to see all of the exhibits on display.
-Throughout 2017, we are planning to host a number of lectures, tours and events at The Workshop.
+We continue to host a number of lectures, tours and events at The Workshop.
 If you would like to know more then please join our mailing list here

 Great Fire of London Storytelling